www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2021-07-07-Creating-The-First-Public-Release.md

 This seems to be fine on the first look and a lot of code was migrated from the precursor to the successor.
+It also worked for the migration from Nap to Gal as well.
 So, everything is fine?

 It took 4 years of implementation in order to even come close to finishing the third version,